OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-16.md

 ## Romans 16:22

-I, Tertius, who wrote this letter, greet you in the Lord.
+I, Tertius, who have written this letter, send my greetings in the Lord.

 ## Romans 16:23